hasanatkazmi/dockerized-flask-demo/README.md

 Furthermore, while processing ```POST```, if server finds ```SERVER_MODE``` environment variable set as truth (1, True, true etc), then this request is logged in ```plaingrid.log``` in ```/app``` directory.

 ## Tests:
 Within `app`, we have `test-unit.py` that have unit tests for the app.
 You may run `python test-unit.py` to run all units tests (by mocking endpoints).
-We also have `test-smoke.py` that uses curl to fetch data from endpoint and prints to stdout.
-You can only use `python test-smoke.py` when we have containers running.
+We also have `./test-smoke` that uses curl to fetch data from endpoint and prints to stdout.
+You can only use `./test-smoke` when we have containers running.

 ## How to:
 Run these commands: